 In order to achieve the highest combustion temperature possible when burning solely wood, it is important that a 1cm deep bed of ash is established on top of the grate area.
-Excess ash should be removed by simply agitating the grate by moving the riddling rod on the outside of the stove; surplus ash will fall into the ash pan below the grate where it can be easily and safely removed.
+Excess ash should be removed by raking ash through the grate; surplus ash will fall into the ash pan below the grate where it can be easily and safely removed.